 Each project we undertake has a unique balance of requirements, with every new project enquiry we offer an on-site initial consultation where we can begin to understand your aims and ambitions for your project.
 We will then prepare a Service Proposal tailored to meet your specific requirements.

-At Organic we believe in an "open book" approach so we base our pricing on an estimate of time spent, rather than a percentage of the build cost.
+At Organic we believe in an "open book" approach so we can adapt our pricing structure to best suit the scale of project, this may be time spent or a percentage of the build cost.
 Our Service proposals are broken down in to a series of easy to understand project stages with an overview of the work to be undertaken at each stage.

 If you are thinking of a project and unsure where to start please get in touch and we will be happy to help.